sminnee/salad/README.md

 To create a new release of the gem, to the following:

- * Update the version number in lib/browsercuke.rb
+ * Update the version number in lib/salad.rb
  * Rebuild the manifest.
-If it fails initially, create a manifest containaining only `lib/browsercuke.rb` and re-execute.
+If it fails initially, create a manifest containaining only `lib/salad.rb` and re-execute.

          rake git:manifest

  * Call `rake git:changelog` and put the result at the top of History.txt, with the appropriate version number
- * Commit the changes to lib/browsercuke.rb and History.txt with commit message like "Created vX.Y.Z"
+ * Commit the changes to lib/salad.rb and History.txt with commit message like "Created vX.Y.Z"
  * Package the gem and release it to Gemcutter

          rake publish

-To run the browsercuke self tests, you should symlink the browsercuke source tree into a place accessible by a URL.
-For example, you might check it out into `~/Sites/browsercuke`, which is accessible at `http://localhost/browsercuke`.
+To run the salad self tests, you should symlink the salad source tree into a place accessible by a URL.
+For example, you might check it out into `~/Sites/salad`, which is accessible at `http://localhost/salad`.
 You can then run the test suite like so:

-    cd ~/Sites/browsercuke
+    cd ~/Sites/salad
-    browsercuke ie|firefox|safari http://localhost/browsercuke tests/*.feature
+    salad ie|firefox|safari http://localhost/salad tests/*.feature

 ## LICENSE

-Browsercuke is licensed under the BSD license
+Salad is licensed under the BSD license

 Copyright (c) 2009, SilverStripe Limited
 All rights reserved.